kylead10/linkedIn-clone/README.md

 # React + Vite

-A practice react project cloning (not completed).
+A practice react project cloning link (not completed).